 |

-Bereavement Leave for Non-Bargaining Unit Employees
+Bereavement Leave for Nonbargaining Unit Employees

 |

-This type of leave is available for all career non-bargaining unit employees.
+This type of leave is available for all career nonbargaining unit employees.

-Employees may use up to 3 workdays of annual leave, sick leave, or leave without pay to make arrangements necessitated by the death of a family member or attend the funeral of a family member.
-Authorization of leave beyond three workdays is subject to the conditions and requirements of ELM 510.
+Employees may use a maximum of 3 workdays of annual leave, sick leave, or leave without pay to make arrangements necessitated by the death of a family member or to attend the funeral of a family member.

 For employees opting to use available sick leave, the leave will be charged to sick leave for dependent care, if available.

-Family Member is defined as a:
+Family member is defined as a:

 - Son or daughter — biological or adopted child, stepchild, daughter-in-law, or son-in-law;